lowRISC/ibex-demo-system-labs/lab3.md

 8. Recompile the program and execute it on the FPGA.
 <!-- Sample solution on the `sample-solution/lab3` branch. -->

+Now do the same for the fixed point implementation (`fractal_mandelbrot_fixed` in `sw/demo/lcd_st7735/fractal_fixed.c`).

-How many cycles does it take Ibex to compute the fractal?
+How many cycles does it take Ibex to compute the fractal for the floating and fixed point versions?
 <!-- 1,186,511,608 cycles for the inner loop-->